Jesus son of Damneus

-While the authenticity of some passages in Book 18 of Antiquities of the Jews has been subject to debate, the overwhelming majority of scholars consider the discussion of the death of James in Section 9 of Book 20 to be authentic.
+While the authenticity of some passages in Book 18 of Antiquities of the Jews has been subject to debate, some scholars consider the discussion of the death of James in Section 9 of Book 20 to be authentic.

 The works of Josephus refer to at least twenty different people with the name Jesus.
-There is a scholarly consensus that Jesus son of Damneus is distinct from the figure identified as "Jesus called Christ", who is mentioned along with the identification of James.
+There is a scholarly consensus that Jesus son of Damneus is distinct from the figure identified as "Jesus called Christ" in Antiquities 20.200, who is mentioned along with the identification of James.
 John Painter states the phrase "who was called Christ" is used by Josephus in this passage "by way of distinguishing him from others of the same name such as the high priest Jesus son of Damneus, or Jesus son of Gamaliel" both having been mentioned by Josephus in this context.
+A minority view by Richard Carrier states that the passage refers to Jesus son of Damneus, and "who was called Christ" derives from a marginal comment; Carrier's interpretation has been negatively evaluated.